pyedifice/pyedifice/README.md

 # Edifice: a declarative GUI framework for Python
 ![tests](https://github.com/fding/pyreact/workflows/test/badge.svg)
 ## Why Edifice?
-The premise of Edifice is that GUIs should be specified in a declarative way, not via drawing commands.
+The premise of Edifice is that
-Fundamentally, a GUI designer cares about *what* is rendered on the screen, not *how* the content is rendered.
+GUI designers should only need to worry about *what* is rendered on the screen, not *how* the content is rendered.
-A declarative framework allows you to specify a mapping from internal application state to the desired display.
-The state of the display (whatever is rendered) will always match the state of the application (internal data), without needing to specify how the display is to be updated.
+Most existing GUI libraries in Python, such as Tkinter and Qt, operate imperatively.

-Most existing GUI frameworks, such as Tkinter and Qt, operate in a very imperative manner.
+To create a dynamic application using these libraries, you must not only think about what to display to the user given state changes, but also how to issue the commands to achieve the desired effect.

-Creating a dynamic application using these frameworks require thinking about how to issue the commands to update the GUI given the current state of the application.
+Edifice allows you to describe the GUI as a function mapping state to displayed widgets, leaving the how to the library.
-With Edifice, the mapping from state to view is straightforward, and you do not need to think about how the view ultimately gets rendered.
+User interactions update the state, and state changes update the GUI.
 Edifice makes it possible to write code like:
 ```
 View(layout="row")(